Aavia Privacy Principles

 - Advertising Partners.
 We may share your personal information with third-party advertising partners.
 These third-party advertising partners may set Technologies and other tracking tools on our Services to collect information regarding your activities when you visit our website and your device (e.g., your IP address, cookie identifiers, page(s) visited, location, time of day).
 These advertising partners may use this information (and similar information collected from other services) for purposes of delivering personalized advertisements to you when you visit digital properties within their networks.
 This practice is commonly referred to as “interest-based advertising” or “personalized advertising.”
 To be clear, we do not share your identifiable Health Information with any third-party advertising partners.
 If you prefer not to share any of your personal information with third party advertising partners, you may follow the instructions below.

 - APIs/SDKs.
 We may use third-party Application Program Interfaces (“APIs”) and Software Development Kits (“SDKs”) as part of the functionality of our Services.
-For more information about our use of APIs and SDKs, please contact us as set forth in “Contact Us” below.
+For more information about our use of APIs and SDKs, please contact us as set forth in “CONTACT US” below.

 B. Disclosures to Protect Us or Others

 We may access, preserve, and disclose any information we store associated with you to external parties if we, in good faith, believe doing so is required or appropriate to: comply with law enforcement or national security requests and legal process, such as a court order or subpoena; protect your, our, or others’ rights, property, or safety; enforce our policies or contracts; collect amounts owed to us; or assist with an investigation or prosecution of suspected or actual illegal activity.
+We will exhaust all legal remedies available to fight law enforcement requests regarding your personal information before responding to them.

 C. Disclosure in the Event of Merger, Sale, or Other Asset Transfers